 - Kaiba's first Penalty Game was the Experience of Death, where his mind was trapped in a card and he was killed by the monsters there over and over.
 After suffering nightmares and a growing, bitter drive for revenge against Yugi, he put together Death-T, an amusement park deathtrap specifically designed to kill Yugi.
 He nearly kills Yugi's grandpa as bait to get him to climb the tower, using a simulation of the Experience of Death and tearing up his fourth Blue-Eyes.
 When Yugi's friends arrive to help he has no problem with killing them too, including Honda's infant nephew.

 - Death-T level 1 is a laser-tag style game, but Yugi's friends' guns are just toys, while Kaiba's hired guns (all former soldiers and assassins) have weapons that deliver a fatal electric shock to whatever they hit.
-The Toei anime toned this down to them using actual lasers.
+The Toei anime toned this down to them using lasers, which still wounded Jonouchi.

 - Death-T level 2 is in three stages, the first being a dark coaster ride in real electric chairs.
 Kaiba's butler tortures the group in the hopes of hearing them scream, as whoever screamed first would be electrocuted.
 The second level has Yugi and his friends reach into numbered holes to get a key, with only one being right.
 If they took too long to figure out the puzzle or grabbed the wrong one, a guillotine would fall and cut their hands off.
 The third stage is probably the worst, as Kaiba hired a serial killer named the Chopman and forced one of Yugi's friends to battle him one on one, with a TV screen installed so they could watch.
 The Chopman's weapon of choice is the chainsaw.
 The Toei anime instead had a killer robot the group had to stop with a number puzzle, cutting out the rest of the level.

 - Death-T level 3 is a room where blocks fall from the ceiling to crush the group, apparently killing Honda when his jacket gets stuck between two blocks.